 Question: I want to make sure that the IRS has my correct bank account information so that my monthly payments can be directly deposited into my account.
 How do I do that?

 Answer: As a general rule, most payments will be directly deposited into bank accounts.
 Families for which the IRS does not have bank account information could receive paper checks or debit cards in the mail.
-You can go on the IRS's Child Tax Credit Update Portal to check whether you are going to get direct deposit payments and the bank account into which such payments will be made.
-Those who are not enrolled for direct deposit will get paper checks or debit cards unless they update their bank account information.
+You can go on the IRS's Child Tax Credit Update Portal to check whether you are supposed to get direct deposit payments and the bank account into which such payments will be made.
+Those who are not enrolled for direct deposit get paper checks or debit cards unless they update their bank account information.